• News

 Downsizing following a change in your relationships

-Whatever the circumstances, divorce or separation from a life partner is never easy.
-Being single again can mean major changes to your financial situation and any joint property holdings.
+Divorce or separation from a life partner can be particularly stressful and difficult.
+Being single again can mean major changes to your financial situation, plus implications for any joint property holdings.

-One of the most common assumptions in this situation, says Paul, is that all mortgages are portable, and you can use the same mortgage on the same terms for a new property.
-Buyer beware.
+Many borrowers wrongly assume that all mortgages are portable, and you can use the same mortgage on the same terms for a new property.
+But this often won’t be the case.

-“You may well have to go through a full re-evaluation of your circumstances, so the lenders can assess if you can afford the new property on your revised income.”
+If you are applying for a new mortgage as a single person you will have to go through a full re-evaluation of your circumstances, so the lenders can assess if you can afford the new property on your revised income.

-Always talk to an adviser if you’re considering this option and talk to your family too.
+Always talk to an adviser if you’re considering this option and involve your family in the discussions too.
 Our mortgage calculator can help you estimate how much you could borrow.

 Can I release equity and still stay in my home?

-Equity release can be another option if you don’t want to downsize.
-Many of us would far rather stay in familiar surroundings and community for as long as possible – and equity release may allow you to have the best of both worlds.
+Equity release* can be an option if you don’t want to downsize.
+Many people decide the would rather stay in familiar surroundings and community for as long as possible.
+Equity release may allow you to do this, releasing funds to supplement pensions income.

 An equity release mortgage* means you are borrowing money against the value of your home.